-Michael Kimberly briefs and argues complex appeals and dispositive motions with primary focus on the antitrust laws, environmental law, and constitutional law.
-He has argued nine appeals in courts throughout the country, including before the Second, Sixth, Seventh, and Ninth Circuits and en banc sittings of the Second and Eleventh Circuits.
-He has written and filed over 100 briefs in the Supreme Court and all thirteen federal courts of appeals.
+Michael Kimberly, a partner in Mayer Brown’s acclaimed Supreme Court & appellate practice, briefs and argues complex appeals and dispositive motions with primary focus on the antitrust laws, environmental law, and constitutional law.
+He has argued over a dozen appeals in courts throughout the country, including the United States Supreme Court, the Second, Sixth, Seventh, Eighth, and Ninth Circuits, and en banc sittings of the Second and Eleventh Circuits.
+Michael has written and filed over 100 briefs in the Supreme Court and all thirteen federal courts of appeals.

-A summa cum laude graduate of Princeton University, Michael received his JD from Yale Law School, where he served as Editor of The Yale Law Journal
+graduate of Princeton University, Michael received his JD from Yale Law School, where he served as Editor of The Yale Law Journal

 and Executive Editor of the Yale Law and Policy Review

 .
 Following law school, Michael clerked for Judge Michael Daly Hawkins on the US Court of Appeals for the Ninth Circuit.